Meditate Your Way To Something Better

 - As you visualise this, blow out any ‘newspaper thoughts’ that wander in.
 Revert back to breathe focus.

-- Using the Meditation Timer, I have programmed it to give off subtle Zen Bell sounds every 5 minutes which is wonderful to jolt my focus back if I have wandered off.
+- Using the Still meditation timer, I have programmed it to give off Zen Bell sounds every 5 minutes which is wonderful to jolt my focus back if I have wandered off.

 - Rinse and repeat til your session completes